 So you’re thinking of building a food delivery website.
 Are you going to build it from scratch or via a website builder?
 Will it be only a mobile-adapted website or also a native mobile app?
 Are you sure you really need to start with a website instead of a mobile app?

 Thomas Eriksson was puzzled by similar questions when he appealed to us to launch his food delivery startup in Denmark.
 Thanks to the in-depth discovery stage, we figured out that a mobile app would be more convenient for users to order delivery than a website.
 Three months after the James Butler app's launch, it got 4639 registered buyers.

-Here’s a guide to food delivery website development.
+In this article, we theorize when it’s sensible to build a website and when — a mobile app.
+You can find here a complete guide to food delivery website development.
 We’ll analyze current market trends, look at the features a successful food delivery service needs, and calculate a rough estimate of the cost to build an on-demand delivery website.

 Current market situation

 According to Statista, the number of food delivery service users is expected to almost double from 1.6B in 2020 to 3.1B by 2026, so is the food delivery market size.
 The global lockdown caused by COVID-19 gave a strong boost to the popularity of on-demand delivery services.
 It started from an increase of 47% in revenue ($230M) in 2020 to an expected volume of $339M in 2022 to a projected volume of $466M by 2026.

 These factors place on-demand delivery services on the list of trending app ideas, generating a tremendous amount of new startups.
 Those who were backed by top-notch technologies and innovative solutions successfully attracted solid investments.